galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-genes-to-pathways/tutorial.md

     - the Gene IDs (unique within the file)
     - the gene lengths

 We need a table of differentially expressed (DE) results for goseq.
 Here we will use two tables, one for each of the basal and luminal pregnant vs lactate results.
 This is so we can compare results for the two cell types.
 These tables were output from the limma-voom tool but DE tables from edgeR or DESeq2 could also be used.
-For this dataset we will call genes differentially expressed if they have an adjusted P value below 0.01 and a fold change of 1.5 (equivalent to a $$log_{2} FC$$ of 0.58), as in the Fu paper.
+For this dataset we will call genes differentially expressed if they have an adjusted P value below 0.01.
 We can use the gene lengths from the counts table in GEO (provided as a file called `seqdata` in Zenodo).
 But if we didn't have that we could use a tool like **featureCounts** {% icon tool %} to output a gene lengths file.
 The `seqdata` file contains >20k genes, but we only want the ~15k we have in our differentially expressed genes file.
 So we will join the lengths file with the differentially expressed genes file, keeping only the length information for genes present in the differentially expressed genes file.
 We can then cut out the columns we need for the two inputs (gene id, length) (gene id, DE status) and as a bonus they will both be sorted in the same order, which is what we need for goseq.

 To generate the two input files we will use:
 * **Compute** to add a column to the DE tables, that gives genes meeting our adj.P threshold the value "True" and all other genes the value "False".